 Virtually every day, there are new developments that increase our ability to produce renewable energy, apply renewable energy more widely and flexibly to meet a wide range of energy needs, and reduce our overall energy use — developments that enable us to envision an economy powered entirely with clean, renewable energy.

 The last decade has proven that clean energy can power American homes, businesses and industry — and has put America on the cusp of a dramatic shift away from polluting energy sources.
-With renewable energy prices falling and new energy-saving technologies coming online every day, states, cities, businesses and the nation should work to obtain 100% of our energy from clean, renewable sources.
+With renewable energy prices falling and new energy-saving technologies coming on line every day, states, cities, businesses and the nation should work to obtain 100 percent of our energy from clean, renewable sources.

 Clean energy leadership

 States across America are taking advantage of the power of clean, renewable energy.
 There are clean energy leaders in big states and small states, red states and blue states, states on the coasts and states in the heartland.
 Explore the charts below to see how clean energy has grown in your state over the last decade.

 Rapid improvements in technology and plummeting prices for clean energy suggest that America has only begun to tap its vast clean energy potential.

 Nearly every segment of the clean energy market is experiencing rapid price declines.
-According to a study by the International Renewable Energy Agency (IRENA), generation costs for onshore wind and solar photovoltaics (PV) have fallen between 3% and 16% every year from 2010 to 2019.
-The cost of utility-scale solar PV electricity fell 82% from 2010 to 2019, while the cost for onshore wind electricity fell by 39% in the same time period.
+According to a study by the International Renewable Energy Agency (IRENA), generation costs for onshore wind and solar PV have fallen between 3 percent and 16 percent every year from 2010 to 2019.
+The cost of utility-scale solar PV electricity fell 82 percent from 2010 to 2019, while the cost for onshore wind electricity fell by 39 percent in the same time period.

 Renewable energy is only expected to get cheaper.
-Experts predict that the cost of utility solar PV systems will fall by 20% from 2020 to 2025, and solar PV is expected to be among the cheapest sources of power available by 2050.
-BloombergNEF predicts that the cost of utility-scale lithium-ion batteries will fall by 52% between 2018 and 2030, and that the U.S. will exceed 100 gigawatts of installed battery storage by 2040, an almost 100-fold increase from current capacity.
+Experts predict that the cost of solar PV utility systems will fall by 20 percent from 2020 to 2025, and solar PV is expected to be among the cheapest sources of power available by 2050.
+BloombergNEF predicts that the cost of utility-scale lithium-ion batteries will fall by 52 percent between 2018 and 2030, and that the U.S. will exceed 100 GW of installed battery storage by 2040, an almost 100-fold increase from current capacity.

 Technology advances are also making renewable energy technologies more efficient and effective.
-In 2007, the highest-capacity wind turbine in the world was 6 MW, with only one such test prototype actually in operation.
-Last year, General Electric deployed the first prototype of its massive “Haliade-X” wind turbine, which has a capacity of 12 MW, considered the most powerful offshore wind turbine in the world with the ability to power up to 16,000 homes.
+In 2007, the highest-capacity wind turbine in the world was 6 MW.
+Last year, General Electric deployed the first prototype of its massive “Haliade-X” wind turbine, which has a capacity of 12 MW, and is considered the most powerful offshore wind turbine in the world with the ability to power up to 16,000 homes.

 America’s renewable energy resources are enough to power the nation several times over.
 According to the National Renewable Energy Laboratory, the United States has the technical potential to meet its current electricity needs more than 75 times over with solar energy and more than 10 times over with wind energy.
 The technologies needed to harness and apply renewable energy are advancing rapidly.
 And researchers from a wide variety of academic and governmental institutions have developed a variety of scenarios suggesting renewable energy can meet all or nearly all of our society’s needs.